Runner Bean fruit

 A beautiful vining edible ornamental; vines reaching upwards of 10ft, this selection produces knife shaped pods, usually green but sometimes purple; pods harvested young can be eaten whole, otherwise beans can be eaten fresh or dried

-Runner Bean is an annual vegetable plant that is typically grown for its edible qualities.
+Runner Bean is an annual vegetable plant that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are usually harvested from mid summer to early fall.
 The edible parts have a delicious taste.

 The plant is most often used in the following ways: